oskarrough/slaytheweb/DOCUMENTATION.md

 Additionally you can run yarn eslint public --fix to automatically format all scripts according to the prettier standards.

 You can also just run ava directly and do as you please.
 Example: `npm test tests/actions.js --watch`

+## Backend

+With the integration of https://github.com/oskarrough/slaytheweb-backend in `game/backend.js`, you can choose to save your current run state in the Slay the Web database.
+Nothing but game state is stored.
+All runs are listed on `stats.html`.

+To save a run, open the browser console and run `stw.postRun()`.

 ## Footnotes